 - 11. Livestock general rules apply. - 12.
 Every goat is to have a collar and tie lead available. - 13.
 Goats are to be clean and properly fitted and groomed for their type.
 For Dairy Goat Does and Meat Goats, this will involve clipping some of the hair.
 Check with the 4-H goat project leader with grooming questions. - 14.
 Market goats must weigh a minimum of 45 pounds in order to compete for Grand and Reserve Grand Champions and to sell in the 4-H Animal Auction.
 This applies to both dairy and meat type market goats. - 15.
 Every goat must be owned and in the 4-H members possession no later than May 15. - 16.
 All market animals must be born after September 1 of previous year.
 No goat born after May 15 of present year will be eligible to show.
 Record sheet should start on day of purchase, be completed and signed by project or club leader, and turned in at time of unloading at fair. - 17.
 Junior Does will be eligible to show in the market class with Wethers or shown in a breed class, but not both. - 18.
 A Mother/Daughter class will be offered.
 All breeds will show in one class. - 19.
-Fair Entry Registration An exhibitor is limited to a maximum of 2 entries per class and a maximum of 10 goats total.
+Fair Entry Registration An exhibitor is limited to a maximum of 2 entries per class and a maximum of 10 goat's total.
 Market goats' classes are based on the weight of the goat upon arrival at the fair.
 4-H members may register up to four market goats in fair entry if they believe they will fall into different weight classes, but the 4-H member will be limited to two per weight class. - 20.
 Pygmy Wethers are not eligible for the 4-H Animal Auction. - 21.
 A. Any does in milk staying at the fair must be milked out daily except for the morning of the show.
 Does in production should be shown with a full udder. - B. Dairy Goat Does in milk production may be brought to the fair on the day of the show and taken home after exhibiting.
 All other goat types must abide by regular entry and release regulations. - 22.
 All goats competing for championship honors that are in milk may be required by the judge to be milked before making final placing.
-This is at the judge's discretion.
+This is at the judge's discretion. - 23.
+Depending on the number of head per breed and sex, leaders have discretion to allow the judge to choose a top 5. - 24.
+Only goats who have wool are allowed to have straw, ALL other goats must use shavings.